Esri/dynamic-situational-awareness-qt/docs/README.md

 The SDK Toolkit includes tools to fulfill specific mission requirements, such as displaying a north arrow, measuring distance, or converting coordinate notations.

 All DSA tools have a common interface and are exposed as controller classes (which may have associated model classes).
-The UIs are implemented using QML to cleanly separate the UI and business logic, as well as effectively manage cross-API dependency.
+The UIs are implemented using QML to cleanly separate the UI and business logic, as well as effectively manage cross-API dependencies.
 The app makes heavy use of the Toolkit's Resource Provider so that information can be shared between classes without creating cross-dependencies between tools.

 # Get the DSA apps

+For convenience, you can try out the DSA apps for yourself by downloading the DSA Vehicle and Handheld apps compiled for [Windows] and [Android], the [Message Simulator] app, and [sample local data] from ArcGIS Online.

+> [!IMPORTANT]
-For convenience, you can try out the DSA apps compiled for [Windows] and [Android], and the [local data] from ArcGIS Online.
-Please note that these compiled versions of the app are examples only, and should not be used in a production environment.
+> _Please note that these compiled versions of the app are examples only, and should not be used in a production environment._

 ## Run on Windows desktop